Codium-ai/pr-agent/docs/docs/usage-guide/PR_agent_pro_models.md

 The default models used by PR-Agent Pro are OpenAI's GPT-4 models.
 We use a combination of GPT-4-Turbo and GPT-4o to strike a balance between speed and quality.

 However, users can change the model used by PR-Agent Pro to Claude-3.5-sonnet, which also excels in code tasks.
-To do so, add the following you [configuration](https://pr-agent-docs.codium.ai/usage-guide/configuration_options/) file:
+To do so, add the following to your [configuration](https://pr-agent-docs.codium.ai/usage-guide/configuration_options/) file:

 ```
 [config]